301 vs 302 Redirects: What They Are & When To Use Them

 When To Use 301 Redirects

-An infographic that describes when you should use 301 redirects and the benefits of doing so.
+An infographic of two web browsers that show when you should use a 301 redirect.

 A Quick Side Note About Why Deleting Pages Aren’t Always Ideal